lllyasviel/ControlNet/README.md

 [See a gradio example here](docs/annotator.md).

-# Train with Your Own Data
+# Train with Your Own

 Training a ControlNet is as easy as (or even easier than) training a simple pix2pix.